 3. When everything is cooked, drain and rinse under cold water and leave to cool.

 4. Once cooled, mix with yoghurt, water, salt and garlic to taste.
-The consistency should be like a soup rather than a thick, creamy dip.
+You can try it thicker for a meze, but in this version the consistency should be like a soup rather than a thick, creamy dip.
 For extra refreshment, add ice cubes.

 So, download the recipe card and give it a go!
 Don’t forget to also let us know how you get on by sending us your pictures via social media.